Pulmonary hypertension is a condition caused by increased blood pressure in the lungs that can lead to serious complications including heart failure.

 - Blood and other rare disorders that lead to Pulmonary Hypertension

-Most treatments directed toward group 1, pulmonary arterial hypertension.
+Most treatments are directed toward group 1, pulmonary arterial hypertension.
 When there is no known cause of pulmonary hypertension, it is called idiopathic (primary) pulmonary arterial hypertension.
 Pulmonary hypertension that occurs as a result of other disorders is called secondary pulmonary hypertension.
 One example of a common type of secondary pulmonary arterial hypertension, caused by abnormal development and defects in the heart and great vessels, is called Eisenmenger's syndrome.

 Other causes of pulmonary hypertension include: